bitcharmer/tlb_shootdowns/README.md

 > Normally, malloc() allocates memory from the heap, and adjusts the size of the heap as required, using sbrk(2).
 When allocating blocks of memory larger than MMAP_THRESHOLD bytes, the glibc malloc() implementation allocates the memory as a private anonymous mapping using mmap(2).
 MMAP_THRESHOLD is 128 kB by default, but is adjustable using mallopt(3).
 Allocations performed using mmap(2) are unaffected by the RLIMIT_DATA resource limit (see getrlimit(2)).

-Regardless of the method in which your program acquired memory there are side effects of freeing/reclaiming it.
+Regardless of the method by which your program acquired memory there are side effects of freeing/reclaiming it.
-This post focuses on the impact of so called TLB-shootdowns.
+This post focuses on the impact of so called **TLB-shootdowns**.

 ## The theory